+The operational parameters of each turbine including the full stop of WT1 and WT4 are shown in Fig. 18.
+It is observed that the overall electrical power of the hydraulic wind farm is also decreased every time a turbine is stopped.
+As a consequence of each sudden stop of the flow rate, the decrease in power is accompanied by a negative overshoot which is directly related to the transient response of the pressure across the nozzle and its effect on the Pelton efficiency.
 In order to compensate for the overall decrease in flow rate through the hydraulic network, each of the water pumps from the remaining operating turbines are required to increase their volumetric displacement as observed in the normalized control signal e{dem} in Fig. 19.
 For each turbine full stop, it is observed that the negative overshoot in the pressure difference across the nozzle has the same magnitude but the resulting pressure difference is lower.
 Thus, the efficiency of the Pelton turbine is affected in a different manner depending on the value of the pressure difference.
-For a fixed-speed Pelton turbine, the lower pressures and consequently lower jet velocities results in increased runner speed ratios which have a direct impact on the Pelton conversion efficiency.
+For a fixed-speed

 Figure 19.
-Operating parameters of a hydraulic wind farm subject to a wind field with a mean speed of 15 m/s and 12% turbulence intensity and full stop of turbines WT1 and WT4 at 200s and 600s respectively.
+Operating parameters of a hydraulic wind farm subject to a wind field with a mean speed of 15 m s^{-1} and 12% turbulence intensity and full stop of turbines WT1 and WT4 at 200 and 600 s respectively.